carbon-language/carbon-lang/llvm/docs/YamlIO.rst

     };

-A YAML sequence is automatically infered if you data type has begin()/end() iterators and a push_back() method.
+A YAML sequence is automatically inferred if you data type has begin()/end() iterators and a push_back() method.
 Therefore any of the STL containers (such as std::vector<>) will automatically translate to YAML sequences.